Before You Turn 65, Here’s What You Need to Know About Medicare

 Annoying.
 Difficult.
 Frustrating.
 For anyone who has applied to Medicare, these are the typical words that come to mind when describing the application process.

-Part of the problem is that there’s no easy, one-size-fits all coverage option.
+Part of the problem is that there are no easy, one-size-fits-all coverage options.
 The other part of the problem is that in an underfunded system, everyone’s on their own to navigate through as best they can.

 10 Things to Know About Medicare

 So, what can you do to maximize your Medicare coverage while minimizing your expenses and stress?
 Give yourself plenty of time and read these top 10 things to know about Medicare before you turn 65: